 The Best Way to Recover After Hiking is important to get back on the trail even stronger.
 Getting outside and hiking is one of the best forms of exercise you can do.
 Hiking gives you uneven surfaces which require you to step up and down exercising muscles you would not normally exercise when you are walking in the city or neighborhood.
 In addition, one of the best parts about hiking is the beauty of the outdoors and bringing the sights and entertainment into your workout.
-Getting outside and exercising is proven to boost your mood and release stress while enhancing your fitness.
+Getting outside and exercising are proven to boost your mood and release stress while enhancing your fitness.
 The best way to recover after hiking is to stretch and drink plenty of water or other hydrating liquids.

 The Best Way to Recover After Hiking is even more vital when you are backpacking.
 Hiking with a heavy backpack adds another element, weight, to your uneven walking in nature.
 This added weight creates more of a workout and strength training for your core, legs, butt, and even your shoulders and back.
-The result of a more intense workout, more soreness and the importance of recovering after hiking.
+The result of a more intense workout, more soreness, and the importance of recovering after hiking.

 Benefits of Hiking